-1. The world of the very small, where we control materials all the way down to the atomic level, and also build functional devices at the micro- and nano-scale, allowing new avenues of innovation in new materials, sensors and actuators.
+- The world of the very small, where we control materials all the way down to the atomic level, and also build functional devices at the micro- and nano-scale, allowing new avenues of innovation in new materials, sensors and actuators.
 We build micro and nano electro-mechanical systems (MEMS/NEMS) such as microphones, ultrasound sensors, and aerodynamic measurement systems.
-We develop hydrophobic coatings and nano-pattered surfaces for heat transfer, develop bio-sensing systems for detecting cancer or nano polished surfaces to prevent bacterial growth.
-We also develop models how things fracture.
+We develop hydrophobic coatings and nano-pattered surfaces for heat transfer, bio-sensing systems for detecting cancer, and nano-polished surfaces to prevent bacterial growth.
+We also develop models to determine how things fracture.

-3. The world of sustainable energy, where we focus on systems that generate, store, convert and consume power efficiently and consciously.
-This includes power generation, pyro-thermal materials processing, electronics thermal management, hydrogen cell energy storage, next generation battery design, and superconducting materials for energy transmission.
+- The world of sustainable energy, where we focus on systems that generate, store, convert, and consume power efficiently and consciously.
+This includes power generation, pyro-thermal materials processing, electronics thermal management, hydrogen cell energy storage, next-generation battery design, and superconducting materials for energy transmission.

 - The world of the human brain, where we examine how humans learn to engineer and interact with technology.
 We use that information to develop the next generation of educational technologies.
 Our students in mechanical engineering and human factors collaborate with the departments of education, child development, and psychology to better understand how we learn.
 This knowledge is leveraged into working prototypes and products through our partnerships with industry.